-We can also “game this out,” forecasting the different seats Democrats could gain (or lose) given any national vote margin we like.
+I can also “game this out,” forecasting the different seats Democrats could gain (or lose) given any national vote margin I like.
 Inputting every possibility from a 15 percentage point win to a 15 point loss, we learn that (if current district characteristics hold, and they likely won’t) the Democratic Party would need a margin of roughly 8% to have majority odds of winning the House this year.
 Again, there is uncertainty there: Democrats could win with a 4% margin or lose with a 9% one.
 Details in the graphic below:

 The discrepancy between the percentage of votes won and the percentage of seats won, as seen at any point on the blue line above between 0% and 10% on the x-axis, can be almost entirely attributed to our earlier discussion about the geographic disadvantage Democrats face as a result of gerrymandering and clustering.